Parkland High School (Pennsylvania): Academics

 Parkland High School offers 25 AP courses, including AP Literature, AP Psychology, AP Statistics, AP Spanish, AP Calculus, and others, with a pass rate of 86%.
 The school has an average SAT score of 1240 and average ACT score of 29.
 The average graduation rate at Parkland is 95%.
 The state testing scores have an average of 86% in reading and 80% in mathematics.

-Parkland High School is ranked 123rd in the state of Pennsylvania.
+As of 2022, Parkland High School is ranked 123rd in the state of Pennsylvania.
 About a quarter of the students participate in some type of AP classes.

 Activities

 Parkland High School has several dozen extracurricular organizations for students.

 In the August 2010, Parkland High School's theatrical production of Les Misérables was featured in the documentary Most Valuable Players, featuring the school's competition against neighboring Emmaus High School in Emmaus and Freedom High School in Bethlehem Township as the three large high schools participated in the Freddy Awards competition, which recognizes the best theatrical productions by Lehigh Valley-based high schools.
+In April 2026, the school performed the musical satire, "How to Succeed in Business Without Really Trying", a comedic look on politics and business.